-International Creative Director Warren Holmes headlined the Creative stage on the opening day to bring the audience his show ‘STOP THE CLOCKS’ that saw Warren chasing down the clock to see how many runway hairstyles he could replicate from his session portfolio from the past few years within 40 minutes, all with their very own story it was a tremendous insight to the session world for the packed audience.
-Warren also introduced two members of the Nicky Clarke Creative Team; Sunny Sangha and Ashley Lambe whom both produced a look each on stage.
+The Nicky Clarke Team headlined the Creative stage on the opening day to bring the audience his show ‘STOP THE CLOCKS’ that saw us chasing down the clock to see how many runway hairstyles we could replicate from our session portfolios from the past few years within 40 minutes, all with their very own story it was a tremendous insight to the session world for the packed audience.
+We also introduced two members of the Sunny Sangha and Ashley Lambe whom both produced a look each on stage.

 ‘I’m a big fan of the magazine, it’s become a seriously respectable creative trade publication.
 You only have to look at the names regularly contributing who support this notion.
 I’m fortunate to have a have monthly column with the magazine so naturally when i’m asked i’ll do all I can to support the magazine.
 The weekend itself as far as a trade event goes was bang on and absolutely rammed and all considering it’s in it’s infancy is quite remarkable.